cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 ## Benchmarking Cairo Programs

-[Starknet Foundry][starknet foundry] is a [toolchain][snfoundry intro] for developing smart contracts in Cairo.
-The second part of the book dedicated to Cairo Smart Contracts will describe the main features it allows.

 Starknet Foundry contains a profiling feature that is useful to analyze and optimize the performance of your Cairo programs.

 The [profiling][profiling] feature allows you to produce the execution trace for every successful test you run, and use this trace to generate the profile output.
 That way, you can create custom tests, containing calls to functions of your program, or even isolated portions of Cairo code you want to benchmark.